CaTS-Bench: Can Language Models Describe Time Series?: Introduction

 \section{Introduction}

-Effective interpretation of time series data is a cornerstone of decision‑making in domains ranging from financial markets and healthcare monitoring to climate analysis and industrial automation.
-Yet, distilling raw numeric sequences into concise, human‑readable summaries remains a labor‑intensive task, requiring domain expertise, statistical know‑how, and careful visualization.
-Automating this process through \emph{time series captioning} (TSC) not only accelerates insight discovery but also democratizes access to complex temporal analytics, enabling non‑experts to ask natural‑language questions and receive meaningful explanations without writing code or inspecting raw charts.
+Effective interpretation of time series data underpins decision-making in domains such as finance, healthcare, and climate analysis.
+Although raw numeric sequences are abundant, turning them into concise, human-readable summaries is labor-intensive and demands domain expertise and statistical literacy.
+In practice, analysts, policymakers, journalists, and practitioners rarely inspect raw sequences directly, instead relying on textual descriptions to quickly assess trends, anomalies, and changes before deciding whether deeper analysis is needed.
+Automating this process through \emph{time series captioning} (TSC) not only accelerates insight discovery but also democratizes access to complex temporal analytics, which enables non‑experts to ask natural‑language questions and receive explanations without writing code or inspecting raw charts.

-Large language models (LLMs) and vision‑language models (VLMs) have demonstrated remarkable prowess in text generation and visual reasoning, respectively.
-However, when applied to time series, they reveal critical deficiencies: LLMs exhibit well-documented limitations in precise numeric extrapolation, temporal continuity, and uncertainty quantification \citep{tang2025time, merrill2024language, tan2024are, cao2024evaluation}.
-While VLMs have shown promise in visual pattern recognition tasks such as trend and anomaly detection from plots \citep{zhou2025can}, their capacity for fine-grained numeric time series reasoning remains largely underexplored.
-These limitations underscore a broader challenge: existing evaluation resources fail to reflect the complexity of real‑world temporal signals, leaving model improvements unguided by the demands of true data‑driven applications.

-In response, the community has proposed Time Series Captioning (TSC) as a more natural task for foundation models, leveraging their generative and reasoning capabilities to narrate trends, anomalies, and context in prose \citep{Trabelsi2025TimeSL, jhamtani2021truth}.
-However, current benchmarks remain narrow, often synthetic or restricted to simple trend labels, and exclude rich metadata or visual modalities.
-Consequently, progress in model architecture, pretraining, or finetuning cannot be measured against challenges that mirror real deployment scenarios, slowing adoption in high‑stakes sectors where accurate temporal interpretation is essential.